 The effects of kava have similarities with alcohol including a general buzz, enhanced sociability, lower inhibitions and a feeling of relaxation.

 But the great benefit is that kava comes without the side effects of causing dizziness or nausea that you get from alcohol.

 Kava can be quite addictive, but it has been found to have medicinal qualities like lowering anxiety, curing insomnia and treating depression.

 In general, people will drink a small quantity of about 1/2 of a cup of ground kava root, but drinking more than this can have effects of euphoria.
 It also makes your tongue go numb.

-For example in parts of Fiji (where it is also known as ‘grog’ or ‘yaqona’), it is drunk ceremonially where people will be served according to their status.
+In parts of Fiji (where it is also known as ‘grog’ or ‘yaqona’), kava is drunk ceremonially and people will be served according to their status within the group.

-Similarly in Samoa kava is drunk at important meetings, such as between the chiefs of different tribes, and is served in half a coconut shell.
+Similarly, in Samoa kava is drunk at important meetings, such as between the chiefs of different tribes, and is served in half a coconut shell.
 Most likely enjoyed with the traditional Samoan sapasui.

 In Vanuatu, the culture is less ritualistic around kava but the preparation can be different, with the traditional method involving chewing the plant roots and spitting them back out into a pot which will then be steeped.

-This authentic kava drink is easy to make once you have the ground kava, you use a strainer bag to steep the kava root into warm water, as you will see in the recipe below.
+This authentic kava recipe is easy to make once you have the ground kava.
+You use a strainer bag to steep the kava root into warm water, as you will see in the recipe below.